katydecorah/font-library/README.md

 Font Library is built with [Jekyll](http://jekyllrb.com/) and [AngularJS](https://angularjs.org/), but you don't need to know either to add or edit the tags &mdash; you only need to know how to edit a file.

 Each font family is stored as an object in `families.json`.
 Each family has an array of tags.
 The first tag is from Google's classification of the font.
-Some font's have the tag `greek` or `khmer`, this is to denote the subset of the font.
-Some families have additional keys such as `weight` or `italic` to denote that this family doesn't have a `regular` weight.

 ### Adding/editing `families.json` guidelines

 * Use double quotes `"`
 * Do not delete or change the first tag, this is the classification defined by Google
-* Do not delete or change the `greek` or `khmer` tag, these denote the subset of the font
-* Do not delete the `italic` or `weight` keys or update their values, these are necessary to properly output fonts
 * Keep the list alphabetical by family name
 * Tags should be lowercase
 * Each font should have no more than 5 tags
-* Avoid creating new tags that are similar to already established tags, consolidate or rename all similiar tags if a different tag name is more intuitive
+* Avoid creating new tags that are similar to already established tags, consolidate or rename all similar tags if a different tag name is more intuitive
-* Avoid ambigious names for tags; make the tag name intuitive (Would you use this tag to find font X?)
+* Avoid ambiguous names for tags; make the tag name intuitive (Would you use this tag to find font X?)
 * The family name must match Google's exactly

 [View families.json](https://github.com/katydecorah/font-library/blob/gh-pages/families.json)